Emergency telephone number: 116

+119

+119 is an emergency telephone number in countries including China, Japan, South Korea, Taiwan and Sri Lanka.

+120

+120 is the emergency telephone number for ambulance service in China.

+122

+122 is an emergency telephone number in several countries.
+For example, it is used for fire emergencies in Austria, for traffic emergencies in China, and for police emergencies in Egypt.

 000

-Prior to 1969, Australia did not have a national number for emergency services; the police, fire and ambulance services possessed many phone numbers, one for each local unit.
+Prior to 1969, Australia lacked a national number for emergency services; the police, fire and ambulance services possessed many phone numbers, one for each local unit.
 In 1961, the office of the Postmaster General (PMG) introduced the Triple Zero (000) number in major population centres and near the end of the 1980s extended its coverage to nationwide.
 The number Triple Zero (000) was chosen for several reasons: technically, it suited the dialing system for the most remote automatic exchanges, particularly outback Queensland.
 These communities used the digit 0 to select an automatic trunk line to a centre.
 In the most remote communities, two 0s had to be used to reach a main centre; thus dialing 0+0, plus another 0 would call (at least) an operator.
 Zero is closest to the finger stall on Australian rotary dial phones, so it was easy to dial in darkness.
 The Telecommunications Numbering Plan 1997, also administered by ACMA, specifies that: